 Configuration of either NATing or using Femto Gateway provides topology hiding from the local UPF.
 This caters to the potential security requirement#2 in key issue #2, to hide the 5GS core network topology from the locally deployed UPF.

-Editor’s Note: Further details and evaluation are FFS.

 6.6 Solution #5: Security protection for NR Femto MS